-Request for Applications (RFA) - Applicants invited to participate in the RFA can access the RFA guide on the GSCT website.
-RFA applications and accompanying documents must be submitted on the grant application portal on SurveyMonkey Apply.
+Request for Applications (RFA) - Applicants invited to participate in the RFA will be able to access the RFA application beginning Monday, October 16, 2023.
+The deadline to submit applications is November 10, 2023.
+RFA applications and accompanying documents must be submitted online on the grant application portal on SurveyMonkey Apply.

 Appendix 3 outlines the Selection Criteria Rubric for scoring applications.
-Candidates should use the rubric as a guide to structuring the project application narrative.
+Candidates are encouraged to use the rubric as a guide to structuring the project application narrative.
 Appendix 4 lists the required accompanying documents required for each application.
 These documents are intended to support the project narrative, additional documents may be included as a supplement to support the application.
 We urge applicants to be concise and judicious in selecting and submitting additional supporting documentation.

-The RFA narrative and accompanying documents must be submitted in PDF format (except for the budget summary and monitoring rubric sheet which must be completed using the prepopulated templates provided by CTCSA).
+The RFA narrative and accompanying documents must be submitted in PDF format (except for the budget submission which must be completed using the pre-populated excel template provided by CTCSA).
 Narrative attachments (in PDF format) must be letter size documents, double spaced and with one-inch margins, and all text should be size 11 or 12 in Arial, Calibri, or Times New Roman font.
-Applicants should be succinct in their responses; the narrative should not exceed 25 pages.
+Applicants should be succinct in their responses; narrative should not exceed 25 pages.

 Applications must be time-stamped as having been received by 5:00 p.m.
-Eastern Standard Time on the day of the submission deadline specified in Table 3 - Calendar of Events.
+Eastern Standard Time on Friday, November 10, 2023.
 Applicants are encouraged to submit the application well in advance of the deadline to avoid any technical issues or unforeseen delays.
-CTCSA will host office hours to enable applicants to meet the deadline, for dates see Table 3 - Calendar of Events...
+CTCSA will host office hours to provide technical assistance to applicants from October 16 - November 10, 2023.
 Applications received after the deadline will not be considered for this year's subgrant competition.